Topological dynamics and the complexity of strong types: Preliminaries

 Applying this to $S:=EL(X)$, the isomorphism type of the groups $u\M $ (or just any of these groups) from the above fact is called the {\em Ellis group} of the flow $X$.

 A {\em $G$-ambit} is a $G$-flow $(G,X,x_0)$ with a distinguished point $x_0 \in X$ such that the orbit $Gx_0$ is dense.
-It is a well-known and easy fact that a universal $G$-ambit always exists.
+A {\em universal $G$-ambit} is an initial object in the category of all $G$-ambits, where morphisms are homomorphisms of $G$-ambits (i.e. continuous maps between pointed spaces, preserving the action of $G$).
+It is clear that a universal $G$-ambit always exists.
+Indeed, take a set $\{(G,X_i,x_i) : i \in I\}$ of representatives of isomorphism ``classes'' of all $G$-ambits, put $X:= \prod_i X_i$, $x:=(x_i)_i$, and let ${\mathcal U}$ be the closure of the orbit of $x$ with respect to the coordinatewise action of $G$ on $X$.
+Then $(G,{\mathcal U},x)$ is universal.
 For example, in the case when $G$ is discrete, it is just $\beta G$ (the Stone-\v Cech compactification of $G$); in the category of externally definable $G$-ambits, it is the appropriate space of externally definable types (see \cite[Fact 1.10]{KrPi} for details).
 The universal $G$-ambit can be equipped with the structure of a left continuous semigroup which is isomorphic to its own Ellis semigroup, so, in fact, there is no need to work with the original definition of the Ellis semigroup for universal ambits.
-However, we will be considering the action of $\aut(\C)$ (where $\C$ is a monster model) on a certain space of global types on which, as we will see in Section \ref{section: semigroup operation}, rather often there is no natural left continuous semigroup operation.
+However, we will be considering the action of $\aut(\C)$ (where $\C$ is a monster model) on a certain space of global types on which, as we will see in the appendix, rather often there is no natural left continuous semigroup operation.
 Hence, we will have to really work with the original definition of the Ellis semigroup of our $\aut(\C)$-ambit.

 A very important notion for this paper is the { \em $\tau$-topology} on an Ellis group.
 In \cite{Au,Gl}, it is defined on Ellis groups of $\beta G$ (for a discrete group $G$), but it can also be defined on Ellis groups of any flow $(G,X)$.
 To introduce the $\tau$-topology, we first need to define the so-called circle operation on subsets of $EL(X)$.
 Similarly to \cite{KrPi} (see the discussion at the beginning of Section 2 in \cite{KrPi}), although we do not have a continuous on the left ``action'' of the semigroup $EL(X)$ on $2^{EL(X)}$ (i.e.\ on the space of non-empty, closed subsets of $EL(X)$) extending the natural action of $G$, we can take the statement in point (1) of \cite[Chapter IX, Lemma 1.1]{Gl} as the definition of $\circ$.